-On November 30, 2020 the Company announced that HyProMag and partners, European Metal Recycling Limited ("EMR") and UoB were awarded a grant from the Industrial Strategy Challenge Fund, delivered by UK Research and Innovation, for a new project entitled "Rare-Earth Extraction from Audio Products", which will investigate ways of recycling rare earth magnets from speakers used in automotive and consumer electronics applications, which account for approximately 20% of the current market for rare earth magnets, according to Adamas Intelligence, and therefore represent a significant opportunity for rare earth magnet recycling.
+On November 30, 2020 the Company announced that HyProMag and partners, European Metal Recycling Limited ("EMR") and UoB were awarded a grant from the Industrial Strategy Challenge Fund, delivered by UK Research and Innovation, for a new ground breaking project entitled "Rare-Earth Extraction from Audio Products", which investigated ways of recycling rare earth magnets from speakers used in automotive and consumer electronics applications, which account for approximately 20% of the current market for rare earth magnets, according to Adamas Intelligence, and therefore represent a significant opportunity for rare earth magnet recycling.
+On September 30, 2021, the Company announced the successful completion of the project.